 The Hillsboro Historical Society owns and manages the Black Range Museum and the old Sierra County Courthouse and Jail Site in Hillsboro, New Mexico.

 Our focus is on the history of the Black Range, Hillsboro, Lake Valley and Kingston.
-Our mission is to collect, preserve and interpret the history of these areas to promote undestanding of our local heritage.
+Our mission is to collect, preserve and interpret the history of these areas to promote understanding of our local heritage.

 The HHS publishes an exceptional quarterly history Journal: Guajolotes, Zopilotes y Paisanos.
 Journals dating back through 2018 can now be found on the Journal Page of this website.